OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Experiments

 \subsubsection{Experimental Results on the Special Scenario Dataset}

-In this section, we present several significant qualitative conclusions derived from the experiments conducted on the special scenario dataset, as illustrated in Table \ref{table_4}.
-The beneficial characteristics are emphasized in bold.
-The presence of beneficial characteristics in the evaluator is indicated with a checkmark (\checkmark), while their absence is represented by a cross ($\times$).
-Misleading characteristics are underlined, with a circle ($\circ$) indicating the presence of such characteristics in the evaluator, while a dash (-) denotes their absence.
-A comprehensive introduction and detailed experimental results pertaining to the special scenario dataset are presented in the Appendix.
-Apart from the characteristics of existence detection reward and fragments merging mentioned in Section \ref{sec:3.3}, we introduce seven additional evaluator characteristics in this section:
+In this section, we present several significant qualitative conclusions derived from experiments on the special scenario dataset, with the results shown in Table \ref{table_5}.
+The evaluator characteristics involved in these qualitative conclusions include the existence detection reward and fragments merging mentioned in Section \ref{sec:3.3}, as well as several additional ones:

 \begin{itemize} \item \textbf{Overlapping proportion awareness}: For a specific ground truth event, a detector that identifies a greater proportion of anomaly points within it should be awarded a higher recall reward.
 This characteristic encourages the detector to identify as many points as possible within a single ground truth event, thereby improving the accuracy of event duration reporting.